Representing Yourself at an Administrative Hearing

 Authored By: Northwest Justice Project

 7910EN - If you do not agree with any decision, either verbal or written, made by the Department of Social and Health Services (DSHS), you have the right to appeal that decision by asking for an administrative hearing.
-This publication tells you about 1) the deadline to request a hearing, 2) how to make the request, 3) how to prepare for your hearing, and 4) what to expect at your hearing and afterward.
+This tells you about 1) the deadline to request a hearing, 2) how to make the request, 3) how to prepare for your hearing, and 4) what to expect at your hearing and afterward.

 - What happens at the hearing?

-- What should I expect after my hearing?
+- What happens after the hearing?

 If you disagree with any decision, either verbal or written, made by the Department of Social and Health Services (DSHS), you have the right to appeal that decision by asking for an administrative hearing.
 WAC 388-02-0085.

-*Examples: DSHS denies your application, reduces or stops any benefits, including cash, Basic Food (formerly Food Stamps), or medical assistance, says they are sanctioning you or claims you have an overpayment of benefits.
+*Examples: DSHS denies your application, reduces or stops any benefits, including cash, Basic Food (formerly Food Stamps), or medical assistance, says they are sanctioning you, or claims you have an overpayment of benefits.

-the deadline to request an administrative hearing
+the deadline to ask for an administrative hearing

 how to make the request